mmiddleton3301/intersproc/README.md

 # InterSproc
 [![Build Status Badge](https://ci.appveyor.com/api/projects/status/2j8ua2qxnhowajhp?svg=true)](https://ci.appveyor.com/project/mmiddleton3301/intersproc) [![Downloads Badge](https://img.shields.io/nuget/dt/Meridian.InterSproc.svg)](https://www.nuget.org/packages/Meridian.InterSproc) [![Version Badge](https://img.shields.io/nuget/v/Meridian.InterSproc.svg)](https://www.nuget.org/packages/Meridian.InterSproc)

-InterSproc is a C# class library used to provide simple and clean access to an SQL Server database's stored procedure layer.
-InterSproc is authored by Matt Middleton/[MTCS](http://www.mtcs.org.uk/).
+InterSproc is a C# class library used to provide simple and clean access to an SQL Server database's stored procedure layer through the use of interfaces.

+InterSproc is authored by Matt Middleton/[MTCS](http://www.mtcs.org.uk/) and can be used for free under the [MIT license](LICENSE.md).

 ## ** 12/05/2018: Now in .NET standard 2.0 flavour! ** ##
 InterSproc has recently been rewritten as a .NET standard 2.0 library, complete with a number of improvements.